Best replacement hooks for trout spinners

 Replace hooks when they show signs of corrosion, are bent or showing signs of stress.

-I replace treble hooks with inline singles, usually of a much larger size but similar mass.
 Inline single hooks work well because the eye is on the same plane as the hook.
-So when attached to the lure, they ride directly along the length of the lure.
+So when attached to the lure, they ride directly along the length of the lure meaning they will have a minimal impact on the action.

 In the charts below, I will indicate which size hooks to use on Jerkbaits, Inline Spinners, and Spoons.